 A Closer Look

 We wish to thank friend of Evalu18 and collaborator, Keith Cutten, for the material for this short biography.
-For a more detailed account, you can find his book by clicking here.
-Hugh Alison also contributed to HS Colt's book, Some Essay's on Golf Course Architecture.
-Also, the book Golf Courses: Design, Construction and Upkeep includes a contribution from Alison.
+For a more detailed account, you can find his book, The Evolution of Golf Course Design.

 Hugh Alison ethos was overwhelmingly strategic in design.